lupyuen/lupyuen.github.io/src/auto2.md

 _(Checkpoint Alpha)_

-Earlier we've seen our Automated Testing Script downloading the NuttX Firmware from GitHub Releases.
+Earlier we saw our Automated Testing Script downloading the NuttX Firmware from GitHub Releases.

-At the first Testing Checkpoint, our script __flashes the NuttX Firmware__ to PineDio Stack...
+At the first checkpoint, our script __flashes the NuttX Firmware__ to PineDio Stack...

 ```text
 Set GPIO 5 to High (BL602 Flashing Mode)